Aam-Digital/account-backend/README.md

 All available endpoints are described there.

 ## Development
-This system is Node.js application built with the [NestJS](https://nestjs.com/) framework.
+This system is a Node.js application built with the [NestJS](https://nestjs.com/) framework.

 To run and test this project locally:
 1. `npm install` to download and set up all dependencies